GNAT supports interfacing with the G++ compiler (or any C++ compiler

 CPP) that behaves exactly like

-addressed in two ways:
+This problem can also be addressed manually in two ways:

 Interfacing at the class level can be achieved by using the GNAT specific

 pragmas such as

 CPP_Constructor.
 See the GNAT_Reference_Manual for additional information.